irJERAD/steph/content/post/hereweare.md

 ---

 A turn of events
-oberseved through a cracked lense
+observed through a cracked lens
 Sick twists for an unborn Sibling
 Certain arc unrivaled meaning / purpose